-When someone configures a component in the application, the data in the manifest filters out available component so that only valid component for the context are available for configuration.
-The properties defined in the manifest for a component are rendered as configuration fields so that the person configuring the component can specify values.
-These property values are then available to your component function at run time.
-More information: Manifest file reference
+When a user configures a code component, the data in the manifest file filters the available components so that only valid components for the context are available for configuration.
+The properties defined in the manifest file for a component are rendered as configuration columns so that the user configuring the component can specify the values.
+These property values are then available to the component at runtime.
+More information: Manifest schema reference

 The object implements the following methods:

-These methods controls the lifecycle of the custom component.
+These methods control the lifecycle of the code component.

-When the page loads, the application requires an object to work with.
-Using data from the manifest, the code gets the object by calling
+When the page loads, the application requires an object to work.
+Using the data from the manifest file, the code gets the object by calling:

-If the namespace and constructor values from the manifest were
+If the namespace and constructor values from the manifest are

-When the page is ready, it initializes the component by calling the init function with a set of parameters.
+When the page is ready, it initializes the component by calling the init method with a set of parameters.

 User changes data

 When a user interacts with your components to change data, your component must call the method passed in as notifyOutputChanged parameter in the init method.
 When you use this method, the platform then responds by calling the getOutputs method.
 The getOutputs method returns values that have the changes made by the user.
 For a